 Two books have really tried to explain the history of the civilizations.
 ‘Sapiens by Yuval Harari’ and ‘Guns, germs, and steel’ by Jared Diamond.

-My main question is ‘why did different parts of the world develop differently’
+The main question in these text is ‘why did different parts of the world develop differently’

-Firstly, it is important to understand the proximate causes and the ultimate causes.
+Jared Diamond’s book begins by distinguishing between proximate causes and the ultimate causes.
 Proximate causes are easier and direct.
 Those regions that had more weapons, military and better organised were able to defeat, conquer when they came into contact with another population.
-However, ‘Guns, Germs and Steel’ tries to explain the ultimate causes.
+‘Guns, Germs and Steel’ tries to explain the ultimate causes.

 Roughly 10,000 years ago humans decided that farming was better than moving from place to place.
-Initially starting from a region called mesopotamia, present day parts of eastern mediterranean(mainly Iraq but also parts of syria/Iran).
+Initially starting from a region called mesopotamia, present day parts of eastern Mediterranean(mainly Iraq but also parts of Syria/Iran).
 It later spread to the nearby regions.
-The expansive Eurasia region spanning North Africa – China had favorable geographic and climatic conditions for agriculture.
+According to Jared, the expansive Eurasia region had favorable geographic and climatic conditions for agriculture.
 It was the first region for humans to change to agriculture.
 Initially, we were hunters and gatherers but changing to agriculture had both intended and unintended consequences.

 Domestication: most of the wild animals found in the region were also suitable for domestication than other regions.
 Diffusion of domesticated crops and animals was faster and easier in Eurasia with longer east-west latitude: allowing for similar climatic conditions/day-length, an important ingredient for crops farming.

-The initial head start by the region is still being witnessed today.
-Regions surrounding the areas where agriculture first began are still have influence in the world today – modern China, european region, Japan, Korea.
-States repopulated by overseas immigrants such as America, Australia as well.
+The initial head-start by the region is still being witnessed today.
 Based on this theory, the perfect recipe for building a civilization is: develop key competency in one area- spread it to as many people as possible- establish structures to enjoy the first mover advantage.

 however, some points to note: